git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 You're in tmux.

-## The leader key / prefix
+## The prefix key

-The leader key is how we send commands into tmux.
+The *prefix* is how we send commands into tmux.
 With this, we can split windows, move windows, switch windows, switch sessions, send in custom commands, you name it.

 And its a hump we have to get over.

+When I was a kid, there was a video game (depending on your generation you may know it) called Sonic 3.
+One of the carnival levels had this ridiculous section where you could only get passed if you motioned your controller in a special fashion.

+That's kind of like what the prefix key in tmux is like.
 Without you understanding how to send `command sequences` to tmux, you'll pretty much be dead in the water.

-So the default leader prefix is `<Ctrl-b>`.
-So that's holding down the `control` key, then `b`.
+And the same will also end up coming up in later cases if you use Vim or Emacs and many TUI (Terminal User Interface) applications.

-Q> ## Customizing your prefix key / Coming from ``GNU Screen``?
+Q> ### Coming from ``GNU Screen``?
 Q>
 Q> Your tmux prefix key can be set via your tmux configuration later on!
 In your Q> `~/.tmux.conf` file, set the `prefix` option: